A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Results and discussion

-To investigate the origin of the imaginary modes, we have calculated the potential-energy-surface (PES) as a function of different displacements Q of the atomic positions along the direction of the imaginary mode of ZrCp$_2$ with H-ligand, as shown in Fig.~\ref{fig:Zr_bend}.
-It is evident from the figure that our symmetric structure (at Q = 0) is at a local minimum, resulting in an imaginary mode.
-To reach the global minima at Q $\sim \pm$ 1, we relaxed the system without any symmetry constraint.
-We have found that the molecular structure is significantly distorted to reach the global minimum.
+To investigate the origin of imaginary vibrational modes, we calculated the potential energy surface (PES) of ZrCp$_2$ with the H-ligand as a function of the displacement coordinate, (Q), along the eigenvector of the imaginary mode (ZrCp$_2$ is chosen for its larger number of imaginary modes).
+The resulting PES is shown in Fig.~\ref{fig:Zr_bend}.
+It is evident from the figure that the symmetric structure (with Q=0) corresponds to a saddle point on the PES, resulting in an imaginary vibrational mode.
+To reach the global minima at Q $\sim \pm$ 1, we relaxed the system without any symmetry constraint and found that the molecule undergoes a significant structural distortion.
 This distortion can be understood by comparing the ligand groups in Fig.~\ref{metallocene}a (corresponding to the full-ligand) and $d$ (corresponding to the H-ligand), which show that the ligand atoms between two Cp rings are close to each other in the full-ligand, preventing the structure from bending.
-Previous work predicted that FeCp$_2$ (with the H-ligand) in the D$_{5h}$ environment is stable, while the D$_{5d}$ environment corresponds to a transition state\cite{Zhen2003}.
-The S$_{10}$ symmetry of our FeCp$_2$ system is a subgroup of D$_{5d}$, suggesting that the reduced-ligand models are close to transition states.
-Our calculations show that the full-ligand structure with S$_{10}$ symmetry is stable, but with H-ligand, it is unstable.

-Additionally, we have investigated how the reduction of ligands impacts the electronic properties.
-Our findings show that when the S$_{10}$ symmetry of the molecules is preserved (system is at local minimum), the electronic properties such as energy-level ordering, anisotropy, remain largely unchanged compared to those of the full-ligand structure, even though the reduction introduces imaginary modes.
-However, the structure corresponding to the global minimum is significantly altered, as shown in Fig.~\ref{fig:Zr_bend}.
+In addition, we investigated how the reduced model of ligands affects the electronic properties of the systems.
+Our results show that, as long as the $S_{10}$ molecular symmetry is preserved (i.e., the structure remains at a local minimum), key electronic properties, including energy-level ordering and the magnetic anisotropy energy, remain essentially unchanged relative to the full-ligand structure (discussed in detail in Sec.~\ref{electronic}), despite the appearance of imaginary vibrational modes.
+In contrast, the structure corresponding to the global minimum undergoes substantial distortions, as shown in Fig.~\ref{fig:Zr_bend}.

-It is evident from these calculations that the electronic and anisotropic properties of the metallocenes depend on the Cp-rings, and a reduced-sized ligand is adequate for theoretical studies of these molecules, which justifies other works with molecules with reduced-sized ligand compared to experimental results \cite{Zhen2003,Nawa2016,Mukhopadhyaya2024,Lunghi2019,Guo2017}.
-However, because the size of the ligand affects the vibrational modes, it is important to preserve the full-ligand structure to study properties such as electron-vibron or spin-vibron coupling.